DO’s & DON’T’s - Selecting a Pest Control Company

 One of the most common consumer complaints is that the Company has NOT done the job properly "the termites are back causing major damage" and the Company has disappeared, leaving the home-owner to pay for retreatment and repairs.

-Your enquiries should focus on whether the business is a solid company in case a problem arises in the future, the level of expertise, and the safety aspects employed.
+Your inquiries should focus on whether the business is a solid company in case a problem arises in the future, the level of expertise, and the safety aspects employed.

 - Ask questions about termites and the different treatment options the company employs, the materials used, and their application techniques.